multani7871/employee-led-SPVs/board_member_guide.md

 The difference in incentives creates principal agent misalignments between the various stakeholders.

+# Solution

-Employee led Special Purpose Vehicles dramatically improve incentive alignment which will lead to stronger performance for the shareholders.
+Employee led Special Purpose Vehicles (SPVs) dramatically improve incentive alignment which will lead to stronger performance for the shareholders.

 An employee SPV is like any other SPV on the cap table except that it is led by an employee and that employee earns the carried interest from the SPV at exit.

 Employees who lead SPVs have hybrid incentives.
 They have the common stock incentives of founders, independent directors, and employees.
 They also have the carried interest incentive of investor board members.
 As a company grows in headcount, the CEO's decision making will become primarily strategy and hiring.
 In a healthy organization, the CEO and other leadership will continually delegate day to day decision making to the lowest ranked feasible employee.

-Encouraging mployee led SPVs ensures that the interests of all parties (shareholders, board members, CEOs, executive leadership, etc.) are aligned.
+Encouraging employee led SPVs ensures that the interests of all parties (shareholders, board members, CEOs, executive leadership, etc.) are aligned.
+This simultaneously reduces managerial load for all parties.

 Resources
 - https://mobile.twitter.com/HarveyMultani/status/1283639263523999750